davidvossel/kubevirt/docs/cloud-init.md

 ```
 ### NoCloud Implementation Details

-Internally, kubevirt passes the NoCloud userdata and metadata as environment
+Internally, kubevirt passes the cloud-init spec to the virt-config-disk
-varialbes to the VM's corresponding virt-launcher component.

-The virt-launcher process generates the NoCloud iso file and places that file
-on a host path that is shared by both the virt-launcher container and the
-libvirt container.
+component.
+That component generates the iso files associated with the
+nocloud datasource.

 When the VM starts, virt-handler injects the NoCloud iso as a file based disk
 that the VM consumes.